 Learn how to share nature’s secrets with others while exploring the stunning ecosystems of Sonoma Mountain with university faculty and other experts.
-This outdoor Naturalist Educator Series will give you new insights into environmental education concepts and the skills to share your knowledge with elementary school children.
+This outdoor Naturalist Educator Series will give you new insights into natural history of local species and new ideas for sharing your knowledge with children.
 Join a community working to eradicate Nature Deficit Disorder in the North Bay!
 Become an Osborn Naturalist and acquire the skills to get “Environmentally Ready.”

-Must be age 18 years or older.
+Must be 18 years or older.
 No experience required.

 Events and tours are at SSU’s Fairfield Osborn Preserve, a 15-minute drive from SSU’s main campus.
 All events occur rain or shine.